atif275/air-mobile-app/README.md

 ### Prerequisites

 - Flutter SDK installed on your machine
-- Android Studio or Visual Studio Code
+- Xcode for iOS development

 ### Steps